Meet the Winemakers

 SHOP NOW

 Surrounded by the most prized vineyards of the Nahe, the idyllic wine village of Niederhausen is located immediately adjacent to the river and reservoir.
 Since 1575 it has been the home of the family and vineyard of Jakob Schneider, one of the most long-standing enterprises of the Nahe.
 There are currently three generations working hand in hand at the vineyard.
 All the "Schneiders" are jointly committed to ensuring that the high expectations placed on our wines are repeatedly met year after year and if possible even exceeded.
 The cultivated vine area measures 28 hectares.
-Eighty-five percent of this is planted with Riesling grapes, the great passion of the family.
+85% of this is planted with Riesling grapes, the great passion of the family.

 There are 52 rock formations in the vineyards of Jakob Schneider alone, primarily of volcanic origin but also containing slate and river sediments in the subsoil.
 Thanks to modern, careful grape acceptance and a long and gentle fermentation using the yeasts found in the grapes themselves, the winery produces charismatic wines with immense depth.
 The grapes of the numerous individual vineyards are matured separately and individually.
 We make use of both classical maturation in large oak barrels as well as moderated fermentation in temperature-controlled stainless steel tanks.
 Both methods yield wines that perfectly reflect the terroir.